Why should i join ocean grove toy library?

 how do I renew my membership?

-If your membership is about to expire or has expired, and you would like to renew your membership, please speak to the committee member on duty and they can renew your membership upon receipt of payment (cash or EFT).
+If your membership is about to expire or has expired, and you would like to renew your membership, please speak to the committee member on duty and they can renew your membership upon receipt of payment (cash, card or EFT).

 how do I cancel my membership?